MITLibraries/transmogrifier/docs/adrs/0003-support-aggregations-on-publisher-name.md

 Option 3 achieves data where and when needed, and with the appropriate amount of context, by _extracting and duplicating_ some data like dates and locations:

-- a user wants details about a publisher, look at full and complex `PublicationInfo` object in the record
+- a user wants details about a publisher, look at full and complex `Publishers` object in the record
 - the API or UI wants to pull all meaningful dates or locations from a record, look to the `Dates` or `Locations` fields

 In either situation, no additional logic, mapping, or documentation is needed.